oswaldoosw/Seven_Diner/README.md

 ### Cloning the Repository
 - Open Git Bash
 - Using the cd command, navigate to the directory you want the repository to be cloned on
-- Type "git clone https<nolink>://github.com/oswaldoosw/Seven_Diner.git"
+- Type git clone "https<nolink>://github.com/oswaldoosw/Seven_Diner.git"

 ### Setting up the Database
 - Open XAMPP Control Panel